 Although she had never formally coded before she felt confident enough to reach out and make a connection where one hadn’t previously existed.
 The same summer, her experience in and desire to learn more about urban ecology and conservation led to an internship at Rethink H2O, researching agricultural practices in cities.
 During her freshman year Kristen worked and volunteered with several organizations, including the Pep lab, Net Impact, the Institute for the Environment, and Nourish UNC, where she was able to directly impact the discussion at hand with her knowledge of how certain NGOs work on the ground.
 Her long-term stay in Brazil enabled a deep understanding of what it means to serve successfully.

-This summer, Kristen hit the road again for another long-term international experience.
+Kristen hit the road again for another long-term international experience after her sophomore year at UNC.
 Her first stop was in Zambia, where she worked with the UNC Gillings School of Public Health’s water institute evaluating access in rural communities.
 After her stay in Zambia, she travelled to Cape Town, South Africa with UNC’s honors college for a semester of study and internships in an entirely new environment.

 Despite her many accomplishments back at UNC, the essence of Kristen’s gap year is often present in her everyday relationships with friends and peers.
 Over the course of her year she found herself becoming more open-minded and receptive towards the perspectives and experiences of others and she has brought that back into the Carolina community with great success.